CN

 git init

-git submodule add https://github.com/Spixed/hugo-theme-tony.git themes/tony
+git submodule add https://github.com/Spixed/polymer.git themes/polymer

 Actually, this step can already be done in VSCode.
-Right-click the folder and select “Open with VSCode”, or open VSCode, File > Open Folder, or open VSCode, press Ctrl + K, wait for loading, then Ctrl+Shift + ` to summon the terminal (default is PowerShell, or the newer pwsh)
+Right-click the folder and select “Open with VSCode”, or open VSCode, File > Open Folder, or open VSCode, press Ctrl + K, wait for loading, then Ctrl + Shift + \\ to summon the terminal (default is powershell, or the newer pwsh)

 TOML